Claims & Appeals

 UNI & Miners: Please contact appeal coordinators at 801-587-6480 or 888-271-5870.

 Please note: Effective January 1, 2016, the University of Utah Health Plans (

 You, your legally authorized representative or your provider may file your appeal.
 If you need help filing your appeal, call us at 801-587-6480.
 If you are deaf or hard of hearing, you can call Utah Relay Services at 711 or 1-800-346-4128.

 Si necesita esta carta en Español, por favor llamenos al 801-587-6480 o 1-888-271-5870 opcion 1.
 Si habla español, puede llamar a Spanish Relay Utah al 1-888-346-3162.
 These are free public telephone relay services or TTY/TDD.
 Estos son servicios gratuitos de retransmisión telefónica pública o TTY / TDD.

 Send the complete written appeal to this address:

 Or you can fax to 801-587-9985

 How long will it take for a decision to be made?

-If you or your provider believes your life or immediate health is in danger, you may ask for an expedited (quick) appeal by calling Customer Service at 801-587-6480, option 1.
-If we agree the decision needs to be made quickly, we will make a decision in 3 calendar days for UUHP/Group and Individual Plans or three working days.
-If we need more time to make the decision, we can take up to another 14 calendar days.
-If we need more time, we will send you a letter telling you why.
+If you or your provider believes your life or immediate health is in danger, you may ask for an expedited (quick) appeal by calling Customer Service at 801-587-6480.
+If we agree the decision needs to be made quickly, we will make a decision in 3 calendar days for UUHP/Group and Individual Plans or three working days for Healthy U.

 is fraud and abuse?